markusbrn/CarNDPathPlanningP3/README.md

 * choose_next_state: basically the car always tries to stay in its lane and go as fast as the speed limit allows.
 If this is not possible (checked with checked collision method) the car tries a left lane change then a right line change and - if none of the above is possible - reduces speed.

-* predict: here the trajectories of the surrounding cars are prediced (it is assumed that they stay in their curren lane and maintain their current velocity).
+* predict: here the trajectories of the surrounding cars are prediced (it is assumed that they stay in their current lane and maintain their current velocity).

-* MPC_plan (not used currently): could be used for lane keeping and should also brake if a car in front is detected (by setting the constraints in MPC.cpp accordingly).

 * JMT: the path planner from the video tutorial which is used to compute the next vehicle path steps.